 In today’s environment, software tools play an important role in streamlining workflows, analyzing and locating opportunities, and assisting in the decision making process.
 Therefore, it is important to maximize the exposure to these software applications while minimizing costs.

-Concurrent-use licenses, also known as network or floating licenses, are one such way in which your company can maximize access to Golden Software products while minimizing costs.
+Concurrent-use licenses, also known as network or floating licenses, are one way your company can maximize access to Golden Software products while minimizing costs.
 Concurrent-use licenses increase productivity by ensuring users have access to the software tools when needed and improve efficiency by limiting the number of unused licenses.

 A concurrent-use license requires communication between the Golden Software application installed on the user’s PC, also called the client software, and the concurrent-use license management software installed on a central license server.
 When the client software runs, it acquires a seat from the license server.
 When the client software is shut down, the seat is returned to the server and is available to be used by another client.